WeirdoAndObserver/the-puddle-theory/README.md

 The verbal expression shows the structure of movement in the mind.
 Emotion digs, a droplet falls, a puddle forms — these three actions describe the process by which the mind is generated and sustained.

 The expression through time and person shows the phase as experienced by the one who experiences.
-The droplet is raw emotion that exists only in “now”; the hole is owned emotion that belongs only to “I”; the puddle is the current experience of the mind where “now” and “I” arise simultaneously.
+The droplet is raw emotion that exists only in “now”; the hollow is owned emotion that belongs only to “I”; the puddle is the current experience of the mind where “now” and “I” arise simultaneously.

 The expression of irreversibility shows the direction of the mind’s movement.
 Wavering, yet can only move forward.
 There is no returning to what was.